the-scouts/por/sphinx_source/chapter-5.rst

 d.
 Every effort should be made to find a County Chair.
 Only in extreme circumstances may the County Commissioner act as County Chair for a short period.

 e.
-The County Secretary - unless employed by the County - is elected by the County Scout Council at the Annual General Meeting every year.
+The County Secretary---unless employed by the County---is elected by the County Scout Council at the Annual General Meeting every year.
 The role may not be held by a Leader, Manager or Supporter where that could lead to any real or potential conflict of interest within the charity or directly related charities.
 For example, a District Secretary should not be the County Secretary in the same Scout County but could be County Secretary in a different Scout County (subject to having the time and skill to undertake both roles).\ :sup:`sv`

 f.
 The County Treasurer is elected by the County Scout Council at the Annual General Meeting every year.
 The role may not be held by a Leader, Manager or Supporter where that could lead to any real or potential conflict of interest within the charity or directly related charities.
 For example, a District Treasurer should not be the County Treasurer in the same Scout County but could be County Treasurer in a different Scout County (subject to having the time and skill to undertake both roles).\ :sup:`sv`